Buff (colour): British Army

-The Royal East Kent Regiment was nicknamed "The Buffs" from the colour of their waistcoats.
-The phrase "Steady the Buffs!", popularised by Rudyard Kipling in his 1888 work Soldiers Three, has its origins during 2nd Battalion's garrison duties in Malta.
-Adjutant Cotter, not wanting to be shown up in front of his former regiment, the 21st Royal (North British) Fusiliers, spurred his men on with the words: "Steady, the Buffs!
+The 3rd Regiment of Foot, renamed the East Kent Regiment in 1881, was nicknamed "The Buffs" from the facing colour of their waistcoats.
+The phrase "Steady the Buffs!", popularised by Rudyard Kipling in his 1888 work Soldiers Three, originated from an incident that occurred in 1858 during the regiment's garrison duties in Malta; a regimental adjutant named Edmond Cotter, not wanting to be shown up in front of his former regiment, the 21st (Royal North British Fusilier) Regiment of Foot, spurred his men on with the words: "Steady, the Buffs!
 The Fusiliers are watching you."

 US Army

 The uniform of the American Continental Army was buff and blue.

 Buff is the traditional colour of the US Army Quartermaster Corps.

 The US Army Institute of Heraldry specifies a "buff" tincture for certain coats of arms, often treating it as a metal for purposes of the rule of tincture.